Our child safety code of conduct

 - communicate with children or young people (e.g. online, telephone) without the knowledge of their parent or legal guardian

-- become ‘friends’ with or otherwise interact with children or young people on any digital platforms other than for the purpose for Make-A-Wish responsibilities, and only then in accordance with Make-A-Wish protocols unless they have relationship that is external to Make-A-Wish Australia (e.g., the child is the daughter of their friend)
+- become ‘friends’ with, add a child or otherwise interact with children or young people, on any digital platforms, other than for the purpose for Make-A-Wish responsibilities, unless they are the parent, carer, guardian or relative of the child or declared relationship

 - engage in unnecessary physical contact with children or young people or utilise any form of physical discipline